LalaIAm/tarot-cline/memory-bank/activeContext.md

 - Mobile-first responsive design approach

 ### Implementation Priorities
+- Executing the test suite and ensuring all tests pass correctly
+- Fixing any issues identified during test runs
+- Ensuring all components have appropriate data-test attributes
 - Completing comprehensive testing for the journaling feature (Milestone 3 Phase 7)
 - Ensuring all user flows work correctly together
-- Fixing any bugs or issues discovered during testing
 - Optimizing performance for filtering and rich text rendering
 - Planning for Milestone 4 (Account Management)